odojs/odo/README.md

 There are two types of code in Odo: infrastructure and plugins.

 ## Infrastructure
 Tools, frameworks and techniques make up the odo infrastructure.
-Using existing 3rd party frameworks and libraries is prioritised over custom development.
+Using existing 3rd party frameworks and libraries has been prioritised over custom development.
 Where existing frameworks are not available small independent utilities have been written.

-The goal of any infrastructure code is to accomplish one goal, do it well and have few touch points with any other code.
+The goal of any infrastructure code is to accomplish one task, do it well and have few touch points with any other code.

 Infrastructure is included as and when you need it by code you write.
 Components like the hub 'odo/hub' and humanize 'odo/humanize' are examples of infrastructure.